oronce/oronce/README.md

-- 👋 Hi, I’m @oronce or Ryan if you want 😃
+👋 Hi, I’m @oronce (Ryan)
-- 👀 I’m interested in write software to resolve problems around me
-- 💞️ I’m looking to collaborate on any kind of projects that's relevant and solve problems
-- 📫 Hit me up freddysoso4@gmail.com
+💻 Data Engineer passionate about automation with Python , Blockchain and  AI 🚀 Check out my projects and hit me up if you want to collaborate!